Green Finance and Carbon Emissions: A Nonlinear and Interaction Analysis Using Bayesian Additive Regression Trees: Results

-Figure \ref{fig:fig1} presents the residuals Q-Q plot to assess normality and the residuals vs predicted values plot to assess homoskedasticity.
-The Shapiro-Wilk test for residuals yielded a p-value of 0.269 $>$ 0.05, indicating that the residual distribution generally conforms to normality.
+Figure \ref{fig:1} presents the residuals Q-Q plot to assess normality and the residuals vs predicted values plot to assess homoskedasticity.
+The Shapiro-Wilk test for residuals yielded a p-value of 0.269 $>$ 0.05, indicating that the assumption of normality should not be rejected.
 Although a few points deviate in the tails of the Q-Q plot, the majority of points align closely along the diagonal line.
-Meanwhile, the residuals vs predicted values plot shows no obvious pattern or trend, suggesting that there is no significant heteroskedasticity issue.
+Meanwhile, the residuals vs predicted values plot shows no obvious pattern or trend, suggesting that there are no particular concerns regarding heteroskedasticity.